dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms on the sender side.

 Alternatively, some mechanism may be defined to feed back SCE signals to the sender explicitly.
-Details of this are left to future I-Ds.
+Details of this are left to future I-Ds covering TCP in detail;
+use could be made of the redundant NS bit in the TCP header.

 ## Other